Some comments on 6d global gauge anomalies: Acknowledgements

 \section{Acknowledgements}

+The authors would like to thank the anonymous referee for the detailed comments, which led to improve the representation of this paper.
 Y.L.~is partially supported by the Programs for Leading Graduate Schools, MEXT, Japan, via the Leading Graduate Course for Frontiers of Mathematical Sciences and Physics and also by JSPS Research Fellowship for Young Scientists.
 Y.T.~is partially supported by JSPS KAKENHI Grant-in-Aid (Wakate-A), No.17H04837 and JSPS KAKENHI Grant-in-Aid (Kiban-S), No.16H06335, and also by WPI Initiative, MEXT, Japan at IPMU, the University of Tokyo.

 \tikzset{every picture/.append style={scale=0.7}, every node/.append style={scale=0.9}}